 - 1,000 fuel points = $1 off per gallon of fuel for one fill-up at a Kroger store gas station

-6. If you don’t like a Kroger brand item, you can get a national brand equivalent on the house.
+6. If you don’t like a Kroger brand item, you can exchange it for a national brand.

-Kroger has several private label brands, including Private Selection, Simple Truth Organic, Value Brands, and private-label brands specific to their other grocery retailers (King Soopers, Fred Meyer’s, etc.).
+Kroger has several private-label brands, including Private Selection, Simple Truth Organic, and other brands specific to their other grocery retailers (King Soopers, Fred Meyer’s, etc.).

 7. If your items are out of stock, Kroger will give you an upgrade.

-If one of the items you ordered is out of stock, a Kroger associate will replace it with the same item in a larger quantity, according to their policy.
+When one of the items you order for Kroger delivery or pickup is out of stock, a Kroger associate will replace it with the same item in a larger quantity, according to their policy.
 If that brand isn’t available, they’ll replace it with a similar or better product and sell it to you for the original, lower price.